 - Encourage care providers to wash the hands of infants and toddlers when the hands become soiled.

 - Encourage children to wash hands when their hands have become soiled.
-Teach children to wash hands for 15-20 seconds (long enough for children to sing the “Happy Birthday” song twice).
+Teach children to wash hands for at least 20 seconds (long enough for children to sing the “Happy Birthday” song twice).

 - Oversee the use of alcohol-based hand cleaner by children and avoid using these on the sensitive skin of infants and toddlers.